Continued from Drowning in Fear and Doubt

 She noticed I wasn’t sure where to sit and said, “Anywhere is fine.”

-I picked the chair on the end of the table, farthest from the teacher’s desk.
+I picked the chair at the end of the table, farthest from the teacher’s desk.
 I sat down as the principal walked out of the classroom and wondered if the seating arrangements would be like they were back in the school in my colony in Mexico.

-My Mennonite school in Mexico was a three room schoolhouse.
+My Mennonite school in Mexico was a three-room schoolhouse.
 It had a little room at the front on each side.
 The left side was for the girls and the right side was for the boys.
 These rooms were called the steefke.
-In this room we would hang our hats and sweaters on the walls.
+In this room, we would hang our hats and sweaters on the walls.
 There was one door on each steefke that opened into the schoolhouse.